michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/project.md

 ## NLP research areas
 Early on, groups will select an NLP research area to focus their project on (or multiple areas, if applicable).
-Here is a list of NLP research areas in alphabetical order, drawn mostly from the [ACL Rolling Review list](https://aclrollingreview.org/cfp).
+Here is a list of NLP research areas in alphabetical order, drawn from the [ACL Rolling Review list](https://aclrollingreview.org/cfp).
 You can also pursue a project in a different area with instructor permission.

 * *Computational Social Science and Cultural Analytics*.
 Using NLP to study societies and cultural texts, as well as developing tools that process language in social context.
 This is the instructor's main research area and many of the example project ideas focusing on hate speech would fit within this area.
 * *Dialogue and Interactive Systems*.
 NLP systems that interact conversationally, as well as systems that analyze human conversation.